 Uncommonly, vaginal sores or ulcers develop in women with early HIV infection.
 According to CDC, 87 percent of women contract HIV during unprotected sexual encounters with men.
 Previous or simultaneous exposure to other sexually transmitted diseases — like genital herpes, gonorrhea or chlamydia — increases the risk of contracting HIV and might increase the odds of a genital ulcer forming during early HIV infection.

 When to See a Doctor

 If you have risk factors for HIV — including a history of unprotected sex or injection drug use — be sure to get tested for HIV.
 Keep in mind that early HIV symptoms are usually mild and frequently missed or attributed to another illness.

-- The New England Journal of Medicine: Management of Newly Diagnosed HIV Infection
+- New England Journal of Medicine: Prospective Study of Acute HIV-1 Infection in Adults in East Africa and Thailand

 - Journal of the International AIDS Society: New insights Into HIV-1-Primary Skin Disorders

 - Clinical Infectious Diseases: Challenges and Successes in Linking HIV-Infected Women to Care in the United States

-- American Family Physician: How to Recognize and Treat Acute HIV Syndrome
+- American Family Physician: Diagnosis and Initial Management of Acute HIV Infection